The Garden Grazer

 Home » Recipes » Soup

-An easy vegan Turmeric Noodle Soup recipe with a flavorful miso, garlic, ginger broth.
-Soothing and nourishing!
-Plus it provides immune-supporting benefits for healing, inflammation, and cold + flu season.
-(Vegan, gluten-free, oil-free.)
+This easy Turmeric Noodle Soup recipe boasts a flavorful miso, garlic, and ginger-infused broth!
+It's immensely soothing and nourishing.
+Plus it provides immune-supporting benefits for healing, inflammation, and cold & flu season.
+(Vegan, oil-free, gluten-free option.)

-We love it for the immune-supporting benefits during cold and flu season.
-(Or also to aid in inflammation or healing.)
+I really enjoy it for the immune-supporting benefits during cold and flu season.
+(And also to aid in inflammation and healing.)

-For this recipe you will simmer in a large saucepan:
+For this recipe, you'll simmer in a large saucepan:

 • Vegetable broth: Be sure to use low sodium if desired.

-• Pasta of choice: Most often I use gluten-free spaghetti pasta made with brown rice and quinoa.
-But simply use your own favorite or whatever you have on hand.
+• Pasta of choice: Most often I use gluten-free spaghetti pasta made with brown rice.
+(I break up the noodles before adding to the pot so they're more manageable.)
+But use your own favorite pasta or whatever you have on hand.
+Star pasta, spirals, elbow, and orzo all work great.

-• Fresh garlic cloves: We will use 3-4 garlic cloves for this recipe, but by all means add more if desired!
+• Fresh garlic cloves: We'll use 3-4 garlic cloves for this recipe, but by all means add more if desired!
 Garlic contains unique sulfur compounds (called allicin) which acts as a powerful antibacterial and antiviral agent.
-Chopping or mincing garlic before cooking supposedly helps enhance the health-promoting properties.
-(Oftentimes I mince my garlic, then let it sit for 5-10 minutes before adding it to the pan.)
+Chopping or mincing garlic before cooking helps enhance the health-promoting properties.
+(Often I mince the garlic, then let it sit for 5-10 minutes before adding it to the pan.)

 • Fresh ginger: Studies show ginger is a good source of antioxidants, anti-inflammatory properties, and may also help support healthy digestion.
 For best quality and nutrients, try to find ginger root that's smooth and firm, rather than wrinkled and soft.